FND-Education-Project/FND-Education/course/part-1-understanding-fnd/module-01-what-fnd-is/01-what-functional-means-and-how-fnd-can-appear.md

 ***

 For an introduction to what FND is, I only want to mention that FND is very episodic.
 Many experience bad days, weeks, and sometimes months followed by better days where their symptoms aren't active.
-One of the best things you can do now besides continue your education about this very debilitating disease is to learn how to communicate with your doctors and those acting as caregivers in your life if your symtpoms require that. (*citations* [9](#citation-9))
+One of the best things you can do now besides continue your education about this very debilitating disease is to learn how to communicate with your doctors and those acting as caregivers in your life if your symptoms require that. (*citations* [9](#citation-9))

 If you want to see how your symptoms fit into FND one of my favourite resources is [NeuroSymptoms.org](https://neurosymptoms.org/en/symptoms/).
 The author is one of the lead researchers of FND and they have put together a symptom tracker as well as a fairly complete list of each of the symptoms and how they are diagnosed and even a little about what you can do now about them.
 There are some videos as well which will let you see how others experience these symptoms.